geoserver/geoserver-history/doc/en/user/source/filter/function_reference.rst

      - Returns true if the distance between ``a`` and ``b`` is less than ``distance`` (measured as an euclidean distance)
    * - numGeometries
      - ``collection``: GeometryCollection
-     - Returns the numer of geometries contained in the geometry collection
+     - Returns the number of geometries contained in the geometry collection
    * - numInteriorRing
      - ``poly``: Polygon
      - Returns the number of interior rings (holes) inside the specified polygon
    * - numPoint
      - ``geometry``: Geometry
-     - Returns the number of points (vertices) contained in ``geometry``
+     - Returns the number of points (vertexes) contained in ``geometry``
    * - offset
      - ``geometry``: Geometry, ``offsetX``:Double, ``offsetY``:Double
      - Offsets all points in a geometry by the specified X and Y offsets.
 Offsets are working in the same coordinate system as the geometry own coordinates.